RonanDaly/pimp/setup_guide.md

 1. Install RabbitMQ following the instruction from https://www.rabbitmq.com

-2. Run RabbitMQ server in the background:
+2. If the RabbitMQ server is not run automatically, you can start it manually in the background:

         (venv)$ sudo rabbitmq-server start -detached